-FIG. 8 is a perspective, partially broken away view of a 30 snap-fit type outer cannula intended for use in connection with the second embodiment of the liposuction device of the present invention;
+FIG. 8 is a perspective, partially broken away view of a snap-fit type outer cannula intended for use in connection with the liposuction device of FIG. 4A;

-FIG. 9A is a plan cross-sectional view of a seventh embodiment of the liposuction device of the present invention, having a hand-holdable housing realized in the form of a pistol-shaped structure having detachable barrel and handle portions;
+FIG. 9A is a plan cross-sectional view of another embodiment of the liposuction device of the present invention, having a hand-holdable housing realized in the form of a pistol-shaped structure having detachable barrel and handle